Gurunanthan/Basic-Interview-Questions-Java/basic-questions.md

 </details>

 <details>
   <summary>29.
-Difference between Stacks, Queues, and Linked Lists:</summary>
+Difference between Stacks, Queues, and Linked Lists ?</summary>
   <p style="background-color: #f2f2f2; margin-left: 20px;">Stacks, queues, and linked lists are fundamental data structures, each serving specific purposes.</p>
   - **Stack:** Follows Last In, First Out (LIFO) order.
 Elements are added and removed from the same end, known as the "top" of the stack.
   - **Queue:** Follows First In, First Out (FIFO) order.
 Elements are added at the rear (enqueue) and removed from the front (dequeue) of the queue.